This post may contain affiliate links that help support the blog when you make a purchase

 I need a level of empathy that doesn’t involve trying to “improve” me by scolding me for not being on time.
 I have a mother already, and she raised me well.
 I’m not taking any new applications.
 Funnily enough, I’m not often late anymore unless my anxiety or PTSD are triggered, but that’s another post.

 Here the incredible Russell Barkley gives a great overview of what time blindness is and what it means for those of us with ADHD.

 Are there any benefits to being time blind?

 To be able to sink into a good book and forget the world for a bit of time, to get swept away by a project you feel passion for is one of the good things in life.
 In fact, I feel the most alive when I am operating out of the constraints of minutes, hours and seconds.

 In those moments when I am able to, I feel grateful and can’t help but ride the hyperfocus wave and enjoy it.
-Hyperfocus isn’t something you want to rely on routinely to get tasks done because it is so fickle, but when you ARE able to get hyperfocus to align with your interests, it can be magical.
+Hyperfocus isn’t something you want to rely on routinely to get tasks done because it is so fickle.
+However, when you ARE able to get hyperfocus to align with your best interests, it can be magical.

 How time blindness turns your life into extremes